-Proper Officer functions may be discharged by their Deputies or any other Officers duly authorised to act in the name of the Proper Officer concerned.
+Proper officer functions may be discharged by their Deputies or any other Officers duly authorised to act in the name of the Proper Officer concerned.

 If the Officer to whom a function has been delegated is unable to act due to a conflict of interest or any other reason, then it is for the Chief Executive to determine who should exercise that function.
-If the Chief Executive is unable to act due to a conflict of interest, or any other reason, then it is for the Deputy Chief Executive/Section 151 Officer to determine who should exercise that function.
-If both the Chief Executive and Section 151 Officer is unable to act then the powers shall be exercisable by any other Chief Officer of the Council's General Management Team.
+If the Chief Executive is unable to act due to a conflict of interest, or any other reason, then it is for the Chief Finance Officer / Section 151 Officer to determine who should exercise that function.
+If both the Chief Executive and Section 151 Officer is unable to act then the powers shall be exercisable by any other Chief Officer of the Council.